openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_images.rst

    and click the :guilabel:`Images` category.
 #.
 Select the images that you want to delete.
 #.
 Click :guilabel:`Delete Images`.
 #.
-In the :guilabel:`Confirm Delete Image` window, click :guilabel:`Delete
+In the :guilabel:`Confirm Delete Images` window, click :guilabel:`Delete
    Images` to confirm the deletion.

    You cannot undo this action.